Everspin Technologies (NASDAQ:MRAM) Issues Q3 2021 Earnings Guidance

-Everspin Technologies (NASDAQ:MRAM) last released its earnings results on Thursday, August 12th.
-The business services provider reported $0.01 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.10.
-The business had revenue of $11.85 million for the quarter.
+Everspin Technologies (NASDAQ:MRAM) last issued its quarterly earnings results on Thursday, August 12th.
+The business services provider reported $0.01 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.10.
+The company had revenue of $11.85 million for the quarter.
 Everspin Technologies had a negative return on equity of 31.23% and a negative net margin of 13.48%.

 Everspin Technologies, Inc engages in the provision of magnetoresistive random access memory (MRAM) solutions.
 Its products include Toggle MRAM, Spin-transfer Torque MRAM, nvNITRO Solutions, and Embedded MRAM.
 The company was founded by Saied Tehrani in June 2008 and is headquartered in Chandler, AZ.